1Hive/token-request-app/docs/technical-guide.md

 - `acceptedDepositTokens` is a dynamically sized array that holds the addresses of token contracts
 - `nextTokenRequestId` is the id that the next token request created will have.
 - `tokenRequests` is a mapping between a `uint256` and a `TokenRequest` struct.
 This holds all requests ever created.
-- `addressesTokenRequestIds` is a mapping of a user's address to a dynamically sized array of `uint256` where each `uint256` is mapped to a TokenRequest in `tokenRequests`.

 ```
 TokenManager public tokenManager;